elaewin/hike-washington/README.md

 * If you see a variable name, etc., that is not self-explanatory, ask about it!

 ###Steps to renter to Browser:   (doug 7/31)
-modelHikes.callTrailAPI();  // wait for console log to return sqlDB.toHTML() // wait like 5 seconds
+homeModel.callTrailAPI();  // wait for console log to return sqlDB.toHTML() // wait like 5 seconds
 viewHikes.generateList()